methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-06-09-highly-available-elk-elasticsearch-logstash-kibana-setup.md

 ---
   title: Highly Available ELK (Elasticsearch, Logstash and Kibana) Setup
   date: 2014-06-09
+toc: true
+toc_label: "Contents"
+excerpt: "In this post I will be going over how to setup a complete ELK (Elasticsearch, Logstash and Kibana) stack with clustered elasticsearch and all ELK..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In this post I will be going over how to setup a complete ELK (Elasticsearch, Logstash and Kibana) stack with clustered elasticsearch